yogsototh/Scratch/content/html/fr/blog/Haskell-OpenGL-Mandelbrot.md

 ~~~

 In fact using the list monad you write like if you consider only one element at a time and the computation is done non deterministically.
-To find the smallest number such that mandel x y > 0 we create a simple dichotomic search:
+To find the smallest number such that `mandel x y > 0` we use a simple dichotomy:

 <div class="codehighlight">
 <code class="haskell">